jxxsheng/DSAI_SC1015/README.md

 <h3>Model 2: Multi-Variate Decision Tree</h3>

 A Decision Tree is suitable as it provides a clear and interpretable structure that shows how decisions are made based on the predictor variables.
-This can help us understand the factors influencing the target variable and determine the predictors that have a greater impact on the target variable.
+This can help us understand the factors influencing the target variable and determine the predictors that have a greater impact on the target variable 'no_show'.

 Accuracy: 70%

 <h3>Model 3: Random Forest Classification</h3>

 Random Forest can capture non-linear relationships between predictor variables and the target variable 'no_show' by combining multiple decision trees, each trained on a random subset of the data and variables.
 This ensemble approach helps reduce overfitting and improves generalisation performance compared to a single decision tree.
+It can also take in more significant predictor variables to produce a higher accuracy.

 Accuracy: 77%